 The efficiency of our memory management mechanism depends on the data locality of the Web application.
-Figures 11(c) and 11(d) show that only very few data items are being accessed at a time in the two different scenarios.
-Note that Figures 11(c) and 11(d) are in log scale.
-Figure 11(c) shows that less than 2000 distinct data items are accessed in each 5 seconds interval.
+Figures 9(c) and 10(c) show that only very few data items are being accessed at a time in the two different scenarios.
+Note that Figures 9(c) and 10(c) are in log scale.
 Comparing to the total accessed data items shown in Figure 9(a), this application shows strong data locality which implies that our mechanism can only introduce minor performance overhead3.

-Finally, we study the system performance with different buffer sizes of LTMs in terms of 99th percentile of response times of the system.
+Finally, we study performance with different buffer sizes of LTMs in terms of 99th percentile of response times of the system.
 We configure the system with 20 LTMs and impose a workload of 2400 EBs, which issues about 4800 transactions per second.
 We start with the minimum buffer size required by LTMs to maintain the ACID properties, where only the absolutely necessary data items remain in the buffer.
-To achieve this, we
+To achieve this, we evict any evictable data items as soon as possible.
+We then increase the buffer size until no data item is evicted at all.
+Similar to the previous evaluation, we evaluate the system performance with 10,000 and 1 million records in the "Item_Stock" table.